Rust Never Sleeps

-Rust Never Sleeps is an album with both studio and live tracks by Canadian American singer-songwriter Neil Young and American band Crazy Horse.
-It was released on June 22, 1979, by Reprise Records.
-Most of the album was recorded live, then overdubbed in the studio, while others originated in the studio.
+Rust Never Sleeps is the tenth album by Canadian American singer-songwriter Neil Young and his third with American band Crazy Horse.
+It was released on June 22, 1979, by Reprise Records and features both studio and live tracks.
+Most of the album was recorded live, then overdubbed in the studio, while other songs originated in the studio.
 Young used the phrase "rust never sleeps" as a concept for his tour with Crazy Horse to avoid artistic complacency and try more progressive, theatrical approaches to performing live.

+The album peaked at No. 8 on the Billboard 200 album chart and spawned the hit single "Hey Hey, My My (Into the Black)" that peaked at No. 79 on the US Billboard Hot 100 chart.
+It also included one of Young's most popular and critically acclaimed songs, the enigmatic "Powderfinger".
+The album, along with Young's 1990 release Ragged Glory, has widely been considered a precursor of grunge music with the bands Nirvana and Pearl Jam having cited Young's heavily distorted and abrasive guitar style on the B side of the album as an inspiration.

-Background and recording
+Background

-The album was recorded in 1978 during the lengthy "Rust Never Sleeps" tour, in which Young played a wealth of new material.
+The album was recorded in May 1978 during solo acoustic performances at The Boarding House in San Francisco and in October 1978 during the "Rust Never Sleeps" tour, in which Young played a wealth of new material.
 The concert tour was divided into a solo acoustic set and an electric set with Crazy Horse.
-The electric sets, featuring an abrasive style of guitar playing, were influenced by the punk rock zeitgeist of the late 1970s and, provided a stark contrast from Young's previous, folk-inspired album Comes a Time.
+Two new songs, the acoustic "My My, Hey Hey (Out of the Blue)" and electric "Hey Hey, My My (Into the Black)" were the centerpiece of the new material.
+The overdubbed live tracks are complemented with two outtakes from Young's previous album, Comes a Time.